rvarago/absent/README.md

 ## A word of caution

 I don't believe in silver bullets and _absent_ does NOT solve all the problems.
 Actually, it's far away from it. _absent_ simply aims to provide an alternative way to solve a very specific problem of enabling some kinds of compositions for some kinds of nullable types.
 Of course, there are several ways to do achieve pretty much the same goal.

+_absent_ represents a humble contribution that aims to leverage composition via immutable operations that don't mutate the argument but create brand new instances that are returned.
+It may be a pro, because by restricting mutation the likelihood of some of introducing a class of bugs may be reduced.
+However, it may also be a con, because for each operation a new instance is created and then destroyed, few copies might be optimized away by the compiler, but there's no guarantee, but it brings potential source of performance-related concerns, that should be taken into account, preferably via objective measurements that prove that it's a real problem for the specific project in which _absent_ is applied.

-Sometimes some solutions may be better than others given a set of criteria, and it might depend on the specific scenario and constraints that we happen to have.
+Furthermore, some solutions may be better than others given a set of criteria, and it might depend on the specific scenario and constraints that we happen to have.
 IMHO, I think we should be ready to assess the pros and cons, and then pick the right tool for the right job.

 Hopefully, _absent_ may be such a tool for some jobs, or at least give us some ideas about how we may want to use other tools as well.